freizeit/puppet-folsom-ubuntu/README-razor.md

    <pre>
     puppet.FQDN
    </pre>
- - turn off the builtin DHCP server (if you have one)
+ - turn off the builtin DHCP server for the `172.25.1.0` network (if you have one)
  - reboot the machine for the changes above to take effect
  - add the puppetlabs repo
     <pre>